geowarin/geowarin.github.io/content/post/writing-naive-code/index.md

 The last idea is not novel, but I personally agree with it for multiple reasons:

 - Naive code is easier to write: it prevents the writer's block when you begin working on a new feature
-- Naive code is easier to understand: anyone, you or your teammates can understand and refactor it when needed
+- Naive code is easier to understand: anyone, you or your teammates, can understand and refactor it when needed

 The most interesting thing about this article, though, is the broader topic it refers to: is naive code good code?